 - Block adrenaline from binding to heart muscle, lowering the pulse.

-- Also used to treat heart disease, migraine headaches and heart palpitations.
+- Also used to treat heart disease, migraine headaches and irregular heart rhythms.

 Calcium Channel Blockers